 The stages of a working capital cycle will vary depending on your business’s industry and how you operate, but the key elements will be the same.
 For accounting purposes, the working capital cycle is measured by how long inventory takes to move, and the time it takes to receive cash payment from the sale, subtracted by how long your business has to pay its bills.

 Ideally, owners will want a negative working capital cycle, in which they receive payment for goods before their own bills are due.
 This can be accomplished by revising various stages of the cycle, such as moving inventory faster, or asking customers to pay sooner.
-You could also lengthen your accounts payable, for example, by asking vendors to give you more time to pay.
+You could also lengthen your accounts payable or credit terms, for example, by asking vendors to give you more time to pay your bill.

-Small business owners who fall short might turn to financing options, such as a revolving credit line or business loan, to bridge these gaps in cash flow.
+Small business owners who fall short might turn to financing options, such as a revolving credit line, cash advance, or business loan to bridge these gaps in cash flow.
 Ultimately, you should try to shorten the working capital cycle.
 The faster your business converts assets to cash, the sooner that cash is available for use to run and grow your operations.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.